How to Use All Aboard Deals Pro: Complete Feature Guide

 - Cruise Planner package tracking — monitor drink, WiFi, dining, and excursion package prices on Royal Caribbean and Celebrity

-- 50-cruise watchlist — up from 5 on free
+- Unlimited watchlist — track as many sailings as you want, up from 2 on free

 - 12-month price history in the Chrome extension — up from 90 days on free

-This is the first thing you should do after upgrading.
-Pro alerts are off by default — we don't start sending emails until you tell us what you want.
+This is the first thing to do after upgrading.
+Pro alerts are off until you set them up — we don't start sending emails until you tell us what you want.

 "Configure Alerts" — opens the filter panel where you choose specific cruise lines, cabin types, regions, and departure months.
 You'll only get alerts matching those filters.